libtcod/python-tcod/README.rst

 ==============
 * Python 2.7+, Python 3.3+, or PyPy 5.4+
 * Windows, Linux, or Mac OS X
-* Python cffi_ module must be version 1.8 or higher
+* The cffi_ Python module must be version 1.8 or higher
+* The numpy_ Python module should be 1.11 or higher.

 Extra requirements when installing directly from source
 -------------------------------------------------------